leecrossley/cordova-plugin-apple-watch/README.md

 **Cordova / PhoneGap Plugin for the Apple Watch (WatchKit) to allow in memory and lightweight json object message passing over named queues from a Cordova app to Apple Watch (and vice versa).**

+#### Live demo

+See this plugin working in a live app: http://sprint.social

 Simplified overarching diagram:

 <img align="center" src="https://raw.githubusercontent.com/leecrossley/cordova-plugin-apple-watch/master/apple-watch-plugin.png">